zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Pierre says however, “I want to keep it nice and simple,” meaning very simple.
 “I don’t want any of those options.”
 Alice says, “How about these for a backup pair?
 They’re designer frames.”
 Something that “backs u p” something else is something that you use in case the first thing doesn’t wo rk or the first thing doesn’t operate properly.
 If you have a computer, you should also have another external disk drive or some sort of online service that backs up your files.
 Notice it can be used as a verb as well: “to backup.”
 I back up  my files every day on an external hard drive.
 “Backup pair” refers to a pair of glasses that you use in case your first ones break or you have a problem with them.

  Alice is looking at a pair of designer frames.
 “Designer ” means that they are made by a company; they’re usually of a certain style or shap e and they’re usually more expensive.
-So if you buy a dress made and desi gned by Versace, for example, or you buy something made by Prada, these ar e designer products; they are things that have a very special and unique sort o f design to them.
+So if you buy a dress made and desi gned by Versace, for example, or you buy something made by Prada, these are designer products; they are things that have a very special and unique sort of design to them.

 Pierre says, “Give me those.
 I should have known better th an to let you tag along.
 What was I thinking?!”
 “To tag” (tag) – some would pronounce it “tag,” but in my Minnesota accent it’s “tag” – “to tag along” means to go with someone somewhere they’re going even though you are not invited  initially or the person is going even if you don’t go with them.
 So, if your old er brother is going to the movies you may say, “Can I tag along?” meaning can I go wi th you, you didn’t invite me but I’d like to go.
 In this case, Alice tags al ong with Pierre to buy some glasses.
 Pierre is wishing that he never invited her to co me with him.